mbharathy17/mbharathy/README.md

    - Collaborated with the Corporate Services Strategy team to establish a highly skilled Ab-intio squad within a shorter timeframe, Established an agile squad for ServiceNow Integration and HR Apps Transformation.
 Potential expansion to 30 member team.
    - Identified opportunities for ServiceNow Integration and HR Apps Transformation.
    - Cultivated relationships with crucial COO stakeholders.
    - Facilitated the expansion of the Operations team into new areas of Retail Banking operations, such as certifications, credit card validations and payments.
-Established an enabled a 15 member team on time for managing high peak capacity.
+Established and enabled a 15 member team on time for managing high peak capacity.Potential expansion to 1mn contract.

 3. **Head of Apps and Innovation - Finance Apps Deal with DXC (2020-2021)**
    - Successfully led and secured the RFP deal with DXC for the consolidation of finance applications, including end-to-end managed services, upgrades, and cloud transformation.